 Fast forward through many decades of having used and loved lots of cameras, lens, and camera bags of all kinds.
-Today I’ve “gone small” with only two cameras.
-Panasonic GX7 (with several nice lens) and my favorite a Fujifilm X100T.
-Each highly portable and light.
-And then there’s my iPhone that makes images as good or better than my old Nikon D300.
+Today I’ve “gone small” with only two camera systems.
+Panasonic and Fujifilm mirrorless.
+Specifically a Panasonic GX7 interchangeable lens camera, a Fujifilm X-T100 interchangeable lens camera, and a X100T fixed lens Fujifim rangefinder style camera.
+Each is highly portable and light.
+I used Nikon gear for years but have retired or sold it all.
 Technology happens.

 Landscape photography is my first love, with historic buildings and modern architecture being my second.
 I’m able to essentially work on my own schedule, thus am able to travel a bit and record digitally what I see through the lens of my cameras.
 Some images I capture wind up on the walls of our home in Southern Virginia (Martinsville), and others are posted online (such as in this Blog) for the enjoyment of those who take the time to look.
 My intent is to try to convey the excitement I felt when I clicked the camera’s shutter.